 All states in the U.S. require physical therapists to be licensed.
 While licensure requirements vary, they generally include a degree from a CAPTE-accredited program and a passing grade on the National Physical Therapy Examination.
 Some states mandate continuing education courses to maintain licensure.

 - Do your research.
 Individuals should contact their state to find out about licensure requirements.
 Sports physical therapists must also be aware of when to renew a license and what is required for it.

-Step 5: Join the American Physical Therapy Association
+Step 6: Consider Joining the American Physical Therapy Association

 The American Physical Therapy Association (APTA) offers membership to anyone who has graduated from an accredited physical therapy program.
-Membership is maintained for 12 months and gives members more exposure for potential employers.
-The APTA also offers certification which, although not required by all employers, can be beneficial for sports physical therapists.
+Membership is maintained for 12 months and gives members more exposure to potential employers.
 Continuing education courses are also available through the APTA, which can be used towards license renewal.